VinuraDe/notes-app/README.md

-Getting Started
+# Getting Started
 First, run the development server:

 npm run dev
-# or
+ or
 yarn dev

-Dependencies -
+## Dependencies

     clerk - for Authentication
-    prima - to connet to the DB
+    prisma - to connet to the DB
     Tailwind and post css - Styling